gallettilance/gallettilance.github.io/assignments/assignment0.md

 - Graders will be running an automated script to scrape all websites for each assignment.
 As such it's critical that:
   1. Your assignment repo should be public after the deadline (not before).
 Keep it private until the deadline.
   2. The href/link to your assignment's github repo on your website is exactly named: "Github Link".
 Note: capitalization is important here.
-  3. The name of your github code repository should be of the format: "assignment-X" (where X is the assignment number), for example: "assignment-1".
-- The name of your github code repository should be of the format: `bu_username-assignment-X` (where `X` is the assignment number and `bu_username` is your *BU Email ID without @bu.edu*), for example, in my case (ayush25@bu.edu and for assignment 1): "ayush25-assignment-1" will be the correct GitHub repo name for assignment 1.
+  3. The name of your github code repository should be of the format: `bu_username-assignment-X` (where `X` is the assignment number and `bu_username` is your *BU Email ID without @bu.edu*), for example, in my case (ayush25@bu.edu and for assignment 1): "ayush25-assignment-1" will be the correct GitHub repo name for assignment 1.
 -  If any of these is missing, graders will not be able to find your assignment and you will get 0.
 For the first few assignments, if you do get 0 because the grading staff was unable to find your assignment, you will have 24h after grades are returned to fix the issue for a regrade.
 This second chance will not be available after the first month of classes.

 ## 5. Deploy Your Website: